xllim-tools/xllim/docs/sphinx/source/functional/functional_derived_classes.rst

     >>>    def optional_but_useful_function():
     >>>        pass

-    If the functional model shows interest it can be added in further development in Kernelo as a built-in class to improve speed performance.
+    If the functional model shows interest it can be added in further development in xLLiM as a built-in class to improve speed performance.

     :param string className: The exact name of the python class.